Skipton

 Seeking a low intensity walking experience in autumn and winter?
 Discover the beauty of the Northumberland coast on a short stroll from Seahouses to Bamburgh Castle, one of the first attractions to hold the VisitBritain We’re Good To Go industry standard.
 This five-kilometre walk offers a chance to breathe in bracing sea air whilst passing sandy dunes, dramatic azure coasts and rugged rock formations, before the imposing Grade I-listed Bamburgh Castle dramatically comes into view.
 Spy the impressive Farne Islands from the coast too, home to frolicking grey seals and their pups in the autumn, or take a ‘sail around’ trip for a closer look at the region’s wildlife.

 Hoping to spend the night overlooking the famous castle?
-Why not book a room at The Victoria Hotel, which reopened on 4 July 2020.
+Why not book a room at The Victoria Hotel.

 Chipping Campden